Web vs. Mobile App Development: Everything You Need to Know in 2026

 Web applications: Web apps are accessed through web browsers via URLs.
 Deployment involves hosting the application on a server, and updates can be pushed live instantly, ensuring all users have immediate access to the latest version.

-Native mobile applications: Native mobile apps must comply with app store (Apple's App Store and Google Play Store) guidelines and require approval processes.
-Mobile apps also have to be manually updated by the end-user (or their device, if they have auto-updates turned on).
+Native mobile applications: Native mobile apps must comply with app store (Apple’s App Store and Google Play Store) guidelines and require approval processes.
+Mobile apps also have to be updated by the end-user.

 📲